 Hyatt on the Bund Shanghai | Meals: Breakfast

 At A&K all of our journeys are individually tailored to suit your needs and timescale.
-However, as a guide, this 13 day itinerary will cost from £3,965 per adult based on two sharing and £3,740 per child based on two children per family, including international flights.
+However, as a guide, this 13 day itinerary will cost from £4,995 per person, including international flights.

 If you have birthday or anniversary coming up, or just fancy throwing one heck of a party, why not celebrate in style.
 Whatever the occasion, we are brimming with ideas.
 Find out more...

 Our office in Hong Kong is managed by a local team of experienced and passionate travel professionals with an intimate knowledge of China, enabling them to provide clients with great insight into this fascinating destination, and ensuring a seamless experience every step of the A&K journey.
 With their long standing personal connections and networks they're also there to help you uncover local secrets and experiences, and to open doors to people and places normally beyond the reach of the ordinary traveller.

 People who viewed this holiday also viewed these...